pkmn/engine/docs/PROTOCOL.md

 also appear internally within the payload of a message - only the `0x00` in the header of a message indicates the end.
 This `0x00` byte will be written even in places where the previous `ArgType` alone would be sufficient to indicate the end of parsing (e.g. after reading a `|win|` or `|turn|` message).
-Unlike the Pokémon Showdown simulator protocol, the pkmn engine's protocol does not produce a `|request|` message - as outlined above a driver should inspect the raw bytes of the `Battle` object in addition to the `Result` to determine enough about state to determine which choices are possible (taking into account privileged information depending on the side in question).
+Unlike the Pokémon Showdown simulator protocol, the pkmn engine's protocol doesn't produce a `|request|` message - as outlined earlier a driver should inspect the raw bytes of the `Battle` object in addition to the `Result` to determine enough about state to determine which choices are possible (taking into account privileged information depending on the side in question).